-Now you’d be forgiven for thinking that if every object in a model railway was shrunk to the same scale then the tracks would be the scaled down to the same degree as the rest of the set so the rails would be proportionately same distance apart as buildings and figures are to the train.
+Now you’d be forgiven for thinking that if every object in a model railway was shrunk to the same scale then the tracks would be scaled down to the same degree as the rest of the set so the rails would be proportionately the same distance apart as buildings and figures are to the train.

 For a variety of reasons, the scale factor used to get set the distance between rails is often slightly different to the scaling factor used for the rest of the models so we end up with railway scale and a track gauge.

 And, it’s possible to buy two trains with the same gauge but with different scales.
 OO and HO scales being the most obvious.
-These both use the same Guage of track – 16.5millimeter – but OO models are slightly larger than HO (HO standing for Half O).
+These both use the same Gauge of track – 16.5millimeter – but OO models are slightly larger than HO (HO standing for Half O).

-In most cases this is difference is hardly noticeable but if you’re a stickler for accuracy and want your railway set to look just right it’s always worth checking that your purchase has not just the right guage for your track but the same scale ratio as the rest of your layout.
+In most cases this difference is hardly noticeable but if you’re a stickler for accuracy and want your railway set to look just right it’s always worth checking that your purchase has not just the right gauge for your track but the same scale ratio as the rest of your layout.

-TIP: If you’re looking for a guide to tunnel sizes for different sizes, Elgin Model Railway Club have a done a great guide here.
+TIP: If you’re looking for a guide to tunnel sizes for different sizes, Elgin Model Railway Club have done a great guide here.

 Picture: Track, J. Rygh.